sagemath/trac_to_gh/Issue 3472.md

 # Issue 3472: Running sage from a non-existent directory pretends to work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3472

 Original creator: craigcitro